the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/02-requirements.md

 ## Requirements

 To follow this book, you should be familiar with the basics of web development, i.e how to use HTML, CSS, and JavaScript.
 It also makes sense to understand how [APIs](https://www.robinwieruch.de/what-is-an-api-javascript/) work, as they will be covered thoroughly.
-Also, I encourage you to join the official [Slack Group](https://slack-the-road-to-learn-react.wieruch.com/) to be a part of a growing React community where you can learn from and help others.
+Also, I encourage you to join the official [Slack Group](https://slack-the-road-to-learn-react.wieruch.com/) to be a part of a growing community where you can learn from and help others.

 ### React